 As discussed further in Note D, the External Investment Manager is treated as a wholly owned portfolio company of MSCC and is included as part of Main Street's Investment Portfolio.
-At June 30, 2016, Main Street had a receivable of approximately \$2.3 million due from the External Investment Manager which included approximately \$1.6 million related primarily to operating expenses incurred by MSCC or its subsidiaries required to support the External Investment Manager's business, along with dividends declared but not paid by the External Investment Manager of approximately \$0.6 million.
+At September 30, 2016, Main Street had a receivable of approximately \$2.2 million due from the External Investment Manager which included approximately \$1.4 million related primarily to operating expenses incurred by MSCC or its subsidiaries required to support the External Investment Manager's business, along with dividends declared but not paid by the External Investment Manager of approximately \$0.8 million.

 In November 2015, Main Street's board of directors approved and adopted the Main Street Capital Corporation Deferred Compensation Plan (the "2015 Deferred Compensation Plan").
 The 2015 Deferred Compensation Plan became effective on January 1, 2016 and replaced the Deferred Compensation Plan for Non-Employee Directors previously adopted by the board of directors in June 2013 (the "2013 Deferred Compensation Plan").
 Under the 2015 Deferred Compensation Plan, non-employee directors and certain key employees may defer receipt of some or all of their cash compensation and directors' fees, subject to certain limitations.
 Individuals participating in the 2015 Deferred Compensation Plan receive distributions of their respective balances based on predetermined payout schedules or other events as defined by the plan and are also able to direct investments made on their behalf among investment alternatives permitted from time to time under the plan, including phantom Main Street stock units.
-As of June 30, 2016, \$1.9 million of compensation and directors' fees had been deferred under the 2015 Deferred Compensation Plan (including amounts previously deferred under the 2013 Deferred Compensation Plan).
-Of this amount, \$1.7 million was deferred into phantom Main Street stock units, representing 55,675 shares of Main Street's common stock.
-Any amounts deferred under the plan represented by Main Street's shares of common stock will not be issued or included as outstanding on the consolidated statement of changes in net assets until such shares are actually distributed to the participant in accordance with the plan, but are included in operating expenses and weighted average shares outstanding on Main Street's consolidated statement of operations as earned.
+As of September 30, 2016, \$2.0 million of compensation and directors' fees had been deferred under the 2015 Deferred Compensation Plan (including amounts previously deferred under the 2013 Deferred Compensation Plan).
+Of this amount, \$1.7 million was deferred into phantom Main Street stock units, representing 55,753 shares of Main Street's common stock.
+Including phantom stock units issued through dividend reinvestment, the phantom stock units outstanding as of September 30, 2016 represented 63,257 shares of Main Street's common stock.
+Any amounts deferred under the plan represented by phantom Main Street stock units will not be issued or included as outstanding on the consolidated statement of changes in net assets until such shares are actually distributed to the participant in accordance with the plan, but are included in operating expenses and weighted average shares outstanding on Main Street's consolidated statement of operations as earned.